Welcome to MITRE Caldera’s documentation!

-CALDERA™ is a cyber security framework designed to easily run autonomous breach-and-simulation exercises.
+Caldera™ is an adversary emulation platform designed to easily run autonomous breach-and-attack simulation exercises.
 It can also be used to run manual red-team engagements or automated incident response.
-CALDERA is built on the MITRE ATT&CK™ framework and is an active research project at MITRE.
+Caldera is built on the MITRE ATT&CK™ framework and is an active research project at MITRE.

 The framework consists of two components:

 1. The core system.
 This is the framework code, including an asynchronous command-and-control (C2) server with a REST API and a web interface.

 2. Plugins.
 These are separate repositories that hang off of the core framework, providing additional functionality.
 Examples include agents, GUI interfaces, collections of TTPs and more.